AlexanderSlokov/Kallisto/WHITEPAPER.md

 # I. INTRODUCTION
 ## 1.1.
 Context

-In these modern days, information security is of utmost importance.
-In particular, managing secrets (like API keys, passwords, tokens, etc.) is one of the most critical requirements of a security system.
-However, encrypting and storing secrets securely does not mean that the system can serve a large number of applications - services that read and write a large number of secrets in real-time.
-Managing secrets can cause performance and security issues if not handled correctly.
-A classic example is when a Kubernetes cluster restarts, thousands of containers in hundreds of pods will be scheduled, spin-up, crash-loop-back-off, request secrets... at the same time.
-Each container needs to be served secrets to start then the instances of the secret management system will be frozen due to flooding.
+Managing secrets (API keys, passwords, tokens, etc.) is one of the most critical requirements of a security system.
+However, encrypting and storing secrets securely does not mean that the system can serve at high throughput.
+A classic example is when a Kubernetes cluster restarts, thousands of containers in hundreds of pods will be scheduled, spin-up, crash-loop-back-off and request secrets at the same time.
+Each container needs to be served secrets to start, hence making the secret management system frozen due to flooding.

-What about using Redis and Hashicorp Vault?
-Redis is fast, and Vault is a Encrypt-as-a-service by default.
+What about using `Redis` and `Hashicorp Vault`?
+Redis is fast, and Vault is an Encrypt-as-a-service.
 But they have their own issues:

 Redis can serve a large number of requests but it is not secure enough.
-Infact, Redis is not designed for this purpose, it is a high performance key-value store but "flat" (which is, does not understand what is a "secret path".
-It just see "/prod/db/secret" as a string.)
-If we try to use Redis to store secrets at "/prod/db/secret", we will have to validate that "/prod/db/secret" of the secret before reading it, and Redis have to scan all the text values to find the correct text value we want.
+In fact, Redis is not designed for caching secrets, it is a high performance key-value store but "flat" (which is, does not understand what is a "secret path", It just sees "/prod/db/secret" as a string.)
+If we try to use Redis to store secrets at path "/prod/db/secret" just like Vault does, we will have to validate the path before reading it, and Redis has to scan through everything to find the correct one.

-Hashicorp Vault, in the other hand, can not withstand the load of thousands of containers requesting secrets at the same time.
-Even HashiCorp also warns that if you need High Throughput then don't throw everything into one Vault cluster, but use Performance Standby or scale horizontally, which is obviously too expensive.
+Hashicorp Vault, on the other hand, can not withstand the load of thousands of containers requesting secrets at the same time.
+HashiCorp also warns that if you need High Throughput then don't throw everything into one Vault cluster, but use Performance Standby or scale horizontally, which is obviously too expensive.

 ## 1.2.
 Problem Statement

-How to reach the pure performance speed of Redis but still keep the strict control (Structure/ Path Validation) of Vault?
+What does a service look like, to reach the performance speed of Redis but still keep the strict control and security of Vault?

 Why do traditional hash tables (Chain, Linear Probing) fear DoS Hash Flooding attacks?
-Because thay are vunerable to hash collisions, and hacker will knowleges about them can create a large number of keys to cause hash collisions.
+Because they are vulnerable to hash collisions, a hacker with knowledge about them can create a large number of keys to cause hash collisions.
+Why does the CPU consume time processing collisions?
+Because when there is a collision, the CPU must execute expensive resolution mechanisms: Chaining (Traverse linked list).

-Why does CPU consume time processing collisions?
-Because when there is a collision, CPU must execute expensive resolution mechanisms: Chaining (Traverse linked list).
-If using linked list, CPU must compare the new key with each old key in the list to check for duplicates.
+If using a linked list, the CPU must compare the new key with each old key in the list to check for duplicates.
 With N colliding elements, inserting N elements will take O(N^2) total CPU time.

 Open Addressing (Find empty position): CPU must perform "probes" (linear or square probing) to find the next empty slot.
 In a flooding attack, almost every CPU slot is occupied, leading to thousands of useless comparison calculations for each request.

 ## 1.3.
 Proposed Solution

-The report writer suggest the following solution:
+So, I suggest the following solution:

 **SipHash**: To make the hash function unpredictable, prevent hackers from creating collisions.

 **Cuckoo Hashing**: To reach O(1) worst-case for Read, prevent the Thundering Herd problem.

-**B-Tree**: To act as a "gate", remove invalid path request with O(log N) requests before they reach the hash table.
+**B-Tree**: To act as a "gate", remove invalid path requests with O(log N) requests before they reach the hash table.

 **Hybrid technical architecture**: Combine the hierarchical management of Path Validation with the speed of Cache on RAM.

-This code base, developing for the final project of Data Structure and Algorithm subject, is named "Kallisto" as a codename for documentation and recognition.
+This code base is named "Kallisto" as a codename for documentation and recognition.

-But before we go into further details of the architecture, let's make clear about secret encrypt/decrypt and encrypt-as-rest: this research paper will not focus in these above requirements, neither the source code will be implemented, because they are out-of-scopes for Data Structure and Algorithm subject.
-But they will be on development plan in the future.

 ## 1.4.
 Objectives